Send the link below via email or IMCopy

 What is the choice of language used to speak to the issue?

-Under what conditions did the current situation originate?
+Under what conditions did the current issue originate?
 What has contributed to the evolution of the issue over time?

 What has influenced the positions that people have taken on this issue?